sydasif/python-book/docs/source/07_error/index.md

-# Exceptions and Errors
+# Exception Handling in Python for Network Engineers

-In this chapter, we will look at how to deal with errors and exceptions, in our code that can affect the normal execution of Python programs.
-We will address those situations and focus on finding out how these unexpected situations or errors can be handled.
-All of these errors can be managed using Python’s built-in exception handling capabilities, `try` and `except` or `else` are called error handlers.
+Handling exceptions is a fundamental skill for Python programmers and network engineers who navigate complex systems.
+This chapter will help you understand how to deal with errors in Python and why it's so important, especially for network engineers.

 ```{toctree}
 :maxdepth: 1